On the arithmetic of abelian varieties

 In particular,

 \fi The following holds

 \endproclaim

-\demo{Proof} \if0 For the first assertion, the far right equality follows from the fact that $A(K)$ is a finitely generated $\Bbb Z$-module (cf. [Lang-Neron]).
+\demo{Proof} \if0 For the first assertion, the far right equality follows from the fact that $A(K)$ is a finitely generated $\Bbb Z$-module (cf. [Lang-N\'eron]).
 The middle equality follows from the fact that $\Sel^{\Sigma}(A)/A(K)^{\wedge,\Sigma}\hookrightarrow T^{\Sigma}H^1_{\et}(C,\Cal A)$ is torsion-free.
 Next, we prove the first equality.
 We have a commutative diagram of exact sequences

 We will show that the right vertical map in the above diagram is injective, from which the desired equality follows.
 Let $\alpha=(\alpha_l)_{l\in \Sigma}\in \Ker \lgroup H^1(\pi_1(C),T^{\Sigma} A) \to \prod_c (H^1 (G_{k(c)},T^{\Sigma}\Cal A_c) /\{\tor\})\rgroup$, where we write $\alpha_l\in H^1(\pi_1(C),T_lA)$ for the $l$-component of the cohomology class $\alpha$.
 For each prime $l\in \Sigma$, there exists, by Proposition 1.2, a point $c\in C^{\cl}$ (depending on $l$) such that the natural restriction map $H^1(\pi_1(C),T_lA)\to H^1(G_{k(c)},T_l\Cal A_c)$ is injective.
 From this it follows that $\alpha_l\in H^1(\pi_1(C),T_lA)^{\tor}=(A(K)^{\wedge,l})^{\tor} =A(K)^{\tor}/\{\text{$l'$-tor}\}=A(K)^{\tor,l}$.
 (In particular, $\alpha_l=0$ for all but finitely many $l\in \Sigma$.)
 Thus, $\alpha = (\alpha_l)_{l\in\Sigma}\in A(K)^{\tor}/\{\text{$\Sigma'$-tor}\}$.